Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 ====================================================================   ===============================================================================
 Method                                                                 Description
 ====================================================================   ===============================================================================
-``eval(InputType const&,OutputType&)``                                 evaluates the model's response to a single input and stores it in the output.
+``eval(InputType const&,OutputType&)``                                 Evaluates the model's response to a single input and stores it in the output
-``eval(BatchInputType const&, BatchOutputType&)``                      evaluates the model's response to a batch of inputs and stores them, in
+``eval(BatchInputType const&, BatchOutputType&)``                      Evaluates the model's response to a batch of inputs and stores them, in
-								       corresponding order, in the output batch type.
-``eval(BatchInputType const&, BatchOutputType&, State& state)``        Same as the batch version of eval, but also stores intermediate results which
-                                                                       can be reused in computing the derivative.
-``OutputType operator()(InputType)``                                   calls eval(InputType, OutputType) and returns the result.
+								       corresponding order, in the output batch type ``eval(BatchInputType const&, BatchOutputType&, State& state)``        Same as the batch version of eval, but also stores intermediate results which can be reused in computing the derivative ``OutputType operator()(InputType)``                                   Calls eval(InputType, OutputType) and returns the result
-``BatchOutputType operator()(BatchInputType)``                         calls eval(BatchInputType, BatchOutputType) and returns the result.
+``BatchOutputType operator()(BatchInputType)``                         Calls eval(BatchInputType, BatchOutputType) and returns the result
-``Data<OutputType> operator()(Data<InputType>)``                       evaluates the model's response for a whole dataset and returns the result.
+``Data<OutputType> operator()(Data<InputType>)``                       Evaluates the model's response for a whole dataset and returns the result
 ====================================================================   ===============================================================================

 The only method required to be implemented in a model is the stateful batch input version of eval.
 All other evaluation methods are inferred from this routine.
 It can also make sense to implement the single-input version of eval, because the default implementation would otherwise copy the input into a batch of size 1 and then call the batch variant.
 However, the single-input variant will usually not be called when performance is important, so not implementing it should not have critical drawbacks from the point of view of the standard Shark code base.
 If a model indicates by its flags that it offers first or second derivatives, then the following methods also need to be implemented (which are overloaded once for the first derivative, and once for the first and second derivatives at the same time):